Affinity Diagram

 7. Write the heading on a card and place the heading cards at the top of each of the groupings.

 8. Analyze the affinity diagram with all participants.
-This will help the group reach a decision or come to a better of the key issues to address.
+This will help the group reach a decision or come to a better understanding of the key issues to address.

 Additional Links